apache/bigtop/bigtop-deploy/juju/hadoop-kafka/README.md

 > **Note**: This bundle requires hardware resources that may exceed limits of Free-tier or Trial accounts on some clouds.
-To deploy to these environments, modify a local copy of [bundle.yaml][] with `slave: num_units: 1` and `machines: 'X': constraints: mem=3G` as needed to satisfy account limits.
+To deploy to these environments, modify a local copy of [bundle.yaml][] to set `services: 'X': num_units: 1` and `machines: 'X': constraints: mem=3G` as needed to satisfy account limits.

 Deploy this bundle from the Juju charm store with the `juju deploy` command:

-    juju deploy hadoop-processing
+    juju deploy hadoop-kafka

 > **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, use [juju-quickstart][] with the following syntax: `juju quickstart hadoop-processing`.
+If using an earlier version of Juju, use [juju-quickstart][] with the following syntax: `juju quickstart hadoop-kafka`.

 Alternatively, deploy a locally modified `bundle.yaml` with: